Temporally Identity-Aware SSD with Attentional LSTM: Related Work

 \subsection{Detection and Tracking}

-Feichtenhofer et~al. associated a RFCN detector with a correlation-filter-based tracker \cite{bib:CorFilter} to detect objects in videos, called D\&T \cite{bib:DT}.
-Thanks to tracking method, they achieve a high recall rate, but obviously, this cascaded system could seriously increase the model complexity, hence they can hardly work in real time, especially when a large number of objects appear in a video snippet.
+Feichtenhofer \emph{et al.} associated an RFCN detector with a correlation-filter-based tracker \cite{bib:CorFilter} to detect objects in videos, called D\&T \cite{bib:DT}.
+Thanks to the tracking method, it achieves a high recall rate, but this cascaded system could seriously increase the model complexity, and impair the inference speed.

-In terms of tracking by detection, Xiang et al. converted the tracking task to decision making, and their policy relies on tracking states \cite{bib:MDP}.
+In terms of tracking-by-detection, Xiang \emph{et al.} converted the tracking task to decision making, and their policy relies on tracking states \cite{bib:MDP}.
 H.~Kim and C.~Kim combined a detector, a forward tracker, and a backward tracker for tracing multiple objects in video sequences, and the detector was also used to refine tracking results \cite{bib:CDT}.
-Ning et~al. proposed ROLO based on YOLO and LSTM for tracking \cite{bib:ROLO}.
+Ning \emph{et al.} proposed an ROLO based on YOLO and LSTM for tracking \cite{bib:ROLO}.
 The YOLO is responsible for static detection, and the visual features as well as positions of high-score objects will be fed to LSTM for temporally modeling.
-Lu et al. proposed association LSTM (ALSTM) for to temporally analyze relations of high-score objects, and an association loss was designed for identification \cite{bib:ALSTM}.
-Pragmatically, Bewley et al. developed SORT with Kalman filter \cite{bib:Kalman} and Hungarian method \cite{bib:Hungarian} for real-time tracking \cite{bib:SORT}, and the tracking component achieves a speed of $260$ frames per second (FPS).
-Obviously, only detection results build connection between a detector and a tracker in these frameworks.
+Lu \emph{et al.} proposed association LSTM (ALSTM) to temporally analyze relations of high-score objects, and an association loss was designed for identification \cite{bib:ALSTM}.
+Pragmatically, Bewley \emph{et al.} developed an SORT with Kalman filter \cite{bib:Kalman} and Hungarian method \cite{bib:Hungarian} for real-time tracking \cite{bib:SORT}, and the tracking component achieves a speed of $260$ frames per second (FPS).
+Nevertheless, in most of these methods, the visual features in detector have not been efficiently used yet.